KadhirTheEngineer/kadhirV-portfolio/README.md

 ```

 Feel free to enhance the styling, add integrations (Tailwind, React, etc.), or extend the content model as your portfolio grows.

+## Deploying to GitHub Pages

+1. Ensure your repo is on GitHub and that the default branch is `main`.
+2. The workflow in `.github/workflows/deploy.yml` builds the site with Node 20 and uploads the `dist/` artifact.
+3. In your GitHub repo, open **Settings → Pages** and choose “GitHub Actions” as the source.
+The workflow will publish automatically on each push to `main`.
+4. After the first successful run, GitHub exposes the live URL under **Settings → Pages** (also linked from the workflow summary).
+Use a custom domain by adding a `CNAME` file under `public/` and pointing DNS to GitHub’s Pages records.